Leon0315/Voice-Gender-Identification-System/README.md

 # Voice-Gender-Identification-System
+Project from Music Information retrieval class.
-A python program that will take a voice sample file and output the gender of the voice
+A python program that will take a voice sample file and output the gender of the voice by calculating the voice feature and predict the gender using decision tree and SVC classifier